tmtgssi/gssiyolo/README.md

 Line 1962, please replace the placeholder path with the actual path to the trained weights. ^^

-🏁 Step 3: Train YOLO with GSSI
+🏁 Step 3: Train GSSI-YOLO

 smark_picking_saffron/detection_phase/train.ipynb